iryl1/RBX_DOCUMENTATIONS/sky.md

-# Roblox Sky Docs
+# Roblox Sky System Docs

-sky is a pretty small class but there's a couple weird things in here i didn't expect — mainly that the front face setter has a GA call buried in it, and that `CelestialBodiesShown` is wired up differently from everything else. writing it down.
+sky is a pretty small class but there's a couple weird things in it i didn't expect — mainly that the front face setter has a GA call buried in it, and that `CelestialBodiesShown` is wired up differently from everything else.

-if this helps you out, drop a ⭐ or come hang: [discord.gg/JpeFatN8yn](https://discord.gg/JpeFatN8yn)

 ---